 Your new favorite dish comes with manicotti noodles stuffed with 3 kinds of cheese then covered in marinara sauce and more cheese!
-Baked until bubbly, this easy Italian-inspired casserole is ready in under 1 hour!
+Baked until bubbly, this easy Italian-inspired recipe is a comfort food classic.

 Table of Contents

 Three cheese manicotti is a baked stuffed pasta dish that I like to think of as a hearty casserole.
 It’s the ultimate comfort food that’s easy to make ahead and freeze, bring to a potluck, or fill the freezer of a friend in need!

 It may not be as authentic as you’d get traveling overseas, but I can assure you this manicotti is just as flavorful thanks to my homemade marinara sauce and Italian seasoning blend.
 This recipe for homemade manicotti is accessible to everyone and just as delicious as anything you’d find at your favorite Italian restaurant!

 This recipe and my eggplant Parmesan are perfect for cozy meals throughout the winter months and are both quick and flavorful dinners for busy weeknights.
 Complete this hearty meal with garlic bread or easy breadsticks and a simple chopped salad for a dinner everyone will love!

 Manicotti is an Italian-American pasta dish made from long tubes of cooked pasta, translated to mean “little sleeves” that are stuffed with cheese, usually a seasoned ricotta blend, spinach, and sometimes meat.
 They are then smothered with a marinara sauce, béchamel sauce, or just a sprinkling of cheese and baked!